WilsonGiese/Twitter-Bot/README.md

 [json-simple-1.1.1](http://code.google.com/p/json-simple/downloads/list), [signpost-core-1.2.1.2](http://code.google.com/p/oauth-signpost/downloads/list), [commons-codec-1.7](http://commons.apache.org/codec/download_codec.cgi)

 ### Notes
 This bot was not created as a spam or advertisement bot, just as a way to explore the Twitter, OAuth, and JSON API's.
-That said, you can use or modify the code as much as you want.
+That said, you can use or modify the code as you see fit.